aishoot/Concurrent_Speakers_Counter/README.md

 or run the file "predict_speakers_count.ipynb" in proper sequence.

 ## Dataset
-It is called LibriCount10 0dB Dataset.
+It is called [LibriCount10 0dB Dataset] (https://zenodo.org/record/1216072#.WyS9AoozaUk).
 * contains a simulated cocktail party environment of [0..10] speakers
 * mixed with 0dB SNR
 * 5 seconds of recording